A new technology incubation hub known as V8, has been launched in Lekki area of Lagos, at the new co-working space and technology accelerator.

 V8 will provide services such as on-demand workspaces, mentorship, capacity building, business strategies and funding.
 Members of the co-working space will have access to secure enterprise grade internet and Wifi, uninterrupted power supply, meeting/board/training room, break out area to receive guests and a communal kitchen with tea & coffee making utilities.
 These will all be provided as a service, saving V8 members the significant capital costs if procured on a stand-alone basis.

-A brainchild of the former Head of Intel Capital Africa, Tobi Oke, and CEO of iConcepts, Ugo Okoye, V8 Africa was formed from several years of actively creating conducive environments and strategies for new technology businesses and benefits heavily from the experiences of its founders in identifying, enabling and accelerating start-up growth across Africa.
+A brainchild of the former Head of Intel Capital Africa, Tobi Oke, and CEO of iConcepts, Ugo Okoye, V8 Africa came from several years of actively creating conducive environments and strategies for new technology businesses and benefits heavily from the experiences of its founders in identifying, enabling and accelerating start-up growth across Africa.

 Between the two founders is over 30 years’ experience in investing, delivering world class technology solutions and contributing to the ecosystem, enabling innovation within Nigeria and Africa.